Dallas Cowboys vs. New England Patriots NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Dallas and its opponents have gone over the current 51-point total in four of five games (80%) this season.
+- Dallas and its opponents have gone over the current 51.5-point total in four of five games (80%) this season.

+- Sunday's over/under is 1.7 points lower than the two team's combined 53.2 points per game average.

-- The two teams combine to average 53.2 points per game, 2.2 more than the total in this contest.
+- The 41.8 combined points per game that these two squads have allowed this season are 9.7 fewer than the 51.5 total in this contest.

-- This contest's total is 9.2 points more than the 41.8 these two squads combine to allow per game this season.
+- Cowboys games this season feature an average total of 52.6 points, a number 1.1 points higher than Sunday's over/under.

 Cowboys stats and trends

-- Dallas' games this year have hit the over four times in five opportunities (80%).
+- Dallas' games this year have eclipsed the over/under in 80% of its opportunities (four times in five games with a set point total).

-- In games that Dallas piles up more than 317.6 yards, the team is 5-0 against the spread and 4-1 overall.
+- When Dallas totals more than 317.6 yards, the team is 5-0 against the spread and 4-1 overall.

 - This year, the Cowboys have five turnovers, one fewer than the Patriots have takeaways (6).